Pros and Cons of Keto Diet, According to Nutritionists & Dietitians

 9. Athletes beware!

-JM Nutrition’s Registered Dietitian and Certified Exercise Physiologist, Terence Boateng, weighs in on the pros and cons of the keto diet debate:
+JM Nutrition’s Registered Dietitian, Sports Nutritionist and Certified Exercise Physiologist, Terence Boateng, weighs in on the pros and cons of the keto diet debate:

 “As a dietitian who works with athletes, many clients have asked about the effects of the ketogenic diet on sports performance and muscle mass.
 While this diet may have some benefits for general weight loss, I discourage its use among athletes.